Amersale21/mafia-man/README.md

 # mafia-man

-A Pacman like game, where you are a mafia man collecting coins.
-There will be traps and an AI trying to stop you from stealing.
-Once you have everything collected, escape.
+A Pacman like game, where you are a mafia man collecting money.
+Smart AIs will track you down if you change the difficulty from easy.
+On mobile, click the zoom out option so that you can see the entire map.